forcedotcom/sfdx-jenkins-package/README.md

     Create an environment variable named `SERVER_KEY_CREDENTALS_ID`.

+11) Copy all the contents of `package-sfdx-project.json` into `sfdx-project.json` and save.

-11) Create the sample package running this command:
+12) Create the sample package running this command:

     `sfdx force:package:create --path force-app/main/default/ --name "Jenkins" --description "Jenkins Package Example" --packagetype Unlocked`

-12) Create the first package version.
+13) Create the first package version.

     `sfdx force:package:version:create --package "Jenkins" --installationkeybypass --wait 10 --json --targetdevhubusername HubOrg`

-13) In the `Jenkinsfile` file update the value in the `PACKAGENAME` variable to be Package Id in your sfdx-project.json file.
+14) In the `Jenkinsfile` file update the value in the `PACKAGENAME` variable to be Package Id in your sfdx-project.json file.
 This id will start with `0Ho`.

-14) Commit the updated `sfdx-project.json` and `Jenkinsfile` files.
+15) Commit the updated `sfdx-project.json` and `Jenkinsfile` files.

-15) Create a Jenkins pipline with the `Jenkinsfile` included in the root directory of the git repository.
+16) Create a Jenkins pipline with the `Jenkinsfile` included in the root directory of the git repository.

 And you should be ready to go!
 Now when you commit and push a change, your change will kick off a Jenkins build.